-LaChascona Posted August 29, 2018 Share Posted August 29, 2018 About 3 months ago I was experimenting with getting more flavor out of my Juniper.
+LaChascona Posted August 29, 2018 Posted August 29, 2018 About 3 months ago I was experimenting with getting more flavor out of my Juniper.
 I did a run (200 liters) with Juniper berries ground up with a food processor.
 Because I had never read anything about it, I had no idea and yes, I came out super astringent.
 I had an empty stainless barrel so I just put it in and sealed it up, thinking that I would do something with it later on.
 I realized the astringency after I had proofed it so it's been sitting in there sealed at 45% abv.
 Reading this thread made me think of it....
 Do you think its better to redistill it? or do you think that if I just leave it open, that astringency will dissipate and eventually go away?
 Also, someone mentioned somewhere about possible pesticides being the cause of astringency.
 If that was the case, which I doubt, but you never know....
 Would you ever be able to distill that out safely?
 How could you know for sure?
 Thanks in advance, if anyone has an opinion....
-Link to comment Share on other sites More sharing options...

 Recommended Posts